-Public Health - Dayton & Montgomery County's Addiction Services provides substance abuse treatment, problem gambling treatment, prevention, and intervention services.
-We help individuals and families respond to the devastation of alcohol, gambling and chemical dependency.
+Public Health - Dayton & Montgomery County's Addiction Services provides substance use disorder treatment, problem gambling treatment, prevention, and intervention services.
+We help individuals and families find a treatment program and a recovery life that works.

 Treatment Services Include: